cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- there was foundational decision to start from 256 bits architecture
 		- everyone around say we were crazy
 		- but looking back i do believe it is very powerful decision of founders
-		- they will say you never want change your aka tokens for hashes
+		- > they will say: you never want exchange aka tokens for hashes
-		- but once you got it, you have no way back
+		- > but once you got it, you have no way back
 - ## why [merkelize](https://brilliant.org/wiki/merkle-tree/#:~:text=A%20Merkle%20tree%20is%20a,a%20hash%20of%20its%20children.)?
 	- automatic deduplication
 		- while the means of deduplication is hashing what makes it practical is merklization